-The primary first treatment for bone cancer is amputation to slow down the progression of the disease and reduce the pain.
+The primary treatment for bone cancer is amputation to slow the progression of the disease and reduce the pain.
 But with the dysplasia in her other leg, she wasn’t a good candidate for amputation.

 So, they put it off.
-Instead, they used acupuncture, Chinese herbs and Tramadol to help manage pain.
+Instead, they used acupuncture, Chinese herbs, and Tramadol to help manage pain.

 Time went on and it seemed to be fairly slow growing but after a period of months she was obviously uncomfortable.

 “When it became apparent that she was in a lot of pain on that leg I had a heart to heart with orthopedist, everything I read most dogs are relieved when the leg is gone,” Karen said.
 “She said a prosthetic is a very real option now.”